A joint initiative between the American Immigration Council and AILA seeks to change the playing field for immigrants facing deportation.

 On October 31, 2013, the DOJ released the first set of documents pursuant to the FOIA request and accompanying lawsuit.
 Pursuant to a negotiated agreement, the information released by DOJ covers cases resolved on or after October 1, 2009.
 The first set of documents includes entries made in the Immigration Judge Complaint Database, which contain a brief summary of each complaint’s history.

-On December 24, 2014, the court granted EOIR's motion for summary judgment on release of immigration judges names, saying that disclosure of the names, genders, and locations of the IJs mentioned in the complaints would encroach upon the IJs' privacy interests.
+On December 24, 2014, the court granted EOIR's motion for summary judgment on release of immigration judges names, saying that disclosure of the names and identifying information of the IJs mentioned in the complaints would encroach upon the IJs' privacy interests.
 (AILA Doc.
 No. 14123040.)
-However, the judge granted AILA's motion for summary judgment on the release of information redacted as non-responsive, concluding that the redacted information was responsive to AILA’s request and that EOIR must release any material withheld from the complaint records on that basis.
+The court granted AILA's motion for summary judgment with respect to the release of some information redacted as "non-responsive," where EOIR had asserted that redaction made the complaint files easier to understand.
+Accordingly, EOIR released this information to AILA.